todi-mih/website/website/lab/04/index.md

 }
 ```
 We can see that here, we also use the `wait_for_falling_edge` function asynchronously, meaning that until we get a signal that a button has been pressed, the executor can decide to do other stuff.
 If it has nothing else to do, it goes to sleep, until it receives a signal that either the button has been pressed, or the timer has run out.
 Then, it will resume execution of the function where the action has completed.
 When the button is pressed the execution flow will resume inside of the `button_pressed` task, until it is interrupted by the next `.await` in that function.
-If the timer runs out before the `button_pressed` task execution reaches the next `.await`, the resuming of the `main` function will delayed until the `button_pressed` task `.await`s.
+If the timer runs out before the `button_pressed` task execution reaches the next `.await`, the resuming of the `main` function will be delayed until the `button_pressed` task `.await`s.
 This method of development allows our programs to run seemingly "in parallel", without the need of multiple threads.
 Each task *voluntarily* pauses its execution and passes control over to whatever other task needs it.
 This means that it's the task's business to allow other tasks to run while it's idly waiting for something to happen on its end.
 :::note
 On a preemptive operating system, it would be the scheduler's job to decide when and for how long processes get to run.